Brainard Lake Cirque - Ice Rock Climbing

 From Ward, drive up to the Peak to Peak highway, go north and take the first left onto Brainard Lake Rd.
 Follow this west to either the winter trailhead, the Mitchell Lake Trailhead, or the Long Lake Trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Brainard Lake Cirque - Ice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Brainard Lake Cirque - Ice: